-Healthy hair comes from the inside and can be reflective of overall health and well-being.
+Healthy hair comes from the inside and reflects overall health and well-being.
 If you want to turn to natural solutions and herbs for hair growth and health, you’re in the right place.*

-In this article, we’ll share a few of our favorite herbs for hair growth, which we have combined in one herbal supplement: Hair, Skin & Nail Support.
+In this article, we’ll share a few of our favorite herbs for hair growth combined in one herbal supplement: Hair, Skin & Nail Support.

-We’ll also offer some basic tips for natural hair care, so you can keep your locks healthy from the inside out as well as the outside in.
+We’ll offer some basic tips for natural hair care, to keep your locks healthy from the inside and outside.

 6 Best Herbs to Promote Hair Growth*

 Gotu Kola, scientifically known as Centella asiatica, is a member of the parsley family and is an important herb in Ayurvedic medicine.

 Native to India, Japan, China, Indonesia, South Africa, Sri Lanka, and the South Pacific, it boasts thousands of years of use in some countries and supports mental clarity, skin conditions, and more.*REF#1189

 Today, besides being regarded as a rejuvenating nervine for supporting a balanced nervous system, Gotu Kola is also used for skin, hair, and nail health.*